 “What makes postpartum depression different from other forms of depression is that it occurs in the setting of responsibility for a new life-with a person who is completely dependent, and brings his or her unique qualities to the relationship.
 To fully hold the mother’s experience, it is important to recognize the baby’s contribution.
 For example, when a baby is born with difficulties settling to sleep, or is not naturally cuddly, it will have significant impact on the mother’s emotional experience.
 Sleep deprivation and feelings of inadequacy may compound an existing depression.
 In turn, the mother’s state of mind, particularly if she is preoccupied with her own distress, may impair her ability to help the baby to contain and manage his experience.”
 (Gould)

 It is believed that PPD and other postpartum mental illnesses are caused, at least in part by, drastic hormonal shifts that affect the oxytocin levels in a your brain.
 Without getting too technical, oxytocin is a hormone that works in two ways to fight depressive symptoms.
 First, it inhibits the release of stress hormones responsible for the “fight or flight” response, and it also increases feelings of calmness, attachment and pleasure.
 Oxytocin, dubbed the “love hormone,” facilitates the feelings of attachment and bonding between primary caregiver and baby.
-Oxytocin is also the hormone responsible for labor contractions and the let down reflex in breastfeeding.
+Oxytocin is also the hormone responsible for labor contractions and the let down reflex in breastfeeding which women can do more easily and confident now a days without worry about aesthetics since there are clinics from sites as breastreconstructionaz.com that fix that issue.
 It has also been revealed that mothers experiencing PPMD have lower levels of… you guessed it, oxytocin.

 In the aforementioned studies on kangaroo care, it was found that the prolonged skin-to-skin contact increases the secretion of oxytocin, which in turn lessens the severity of or even prevents postpartum depression.
 Kangaroo care is different from babywearing in that it specifically requires baby’s skin to be in direct contact with mother’s bare chest for a prolonged period of time.
 This can certainly be accomplished while wearing baby in a sling, but most of the time such activity isn’t practical past the newborn stage when depression symptoms may begin to manifest.
 Parents (and babies) are wearing clothes and are being held in different positions than just tummy to tummy, especially older babies.
 However, there is also plenty of research to suggest contact need not be so specific to encourage those love hormones to flow freely.